 How does it work?The chemicals in butcher's broom might cause the blood vessels to narrow or constrict.
 Butcher's broom might improve blood circulation in the legs by preventing blood from "pooling" in the veins.

 - Circulatory problems (chronic venous insufficiency).
 Some research shows that taking butcher's broom by mouth, alone or in combination with vitamin C and hesperidin, seems to relieve the symptoms of poor circulation in the legs, such as pain, heaviness, cramps, itching, and swelling.

 Insufficient Evidence for

 - Vision problems caused by diabetes (diabetic retinopathy).
-Early research suggests that taking a specific product containing butcher’s broom extract (Fagorutin-Ruscus, Fink GmbH) by mouth for 3 months does not improve vision in people with diabetic retinopathy.
+Taking butcher's broom extract by mouth for 3 months does not seem to improve vision in people with diabetic retinopathy.

 - Low blood pressure when getting up (orthostatic hypotension).
-Some research suggests that taking butcher's broom by mouth might relieve the syndrome of low blood pressure upon getting up.
+Taking butcher's broom by mouth might stop blood pressure from dropping too low upon standing up.

 - Fluid retention.

 - Circulation diseases.

 - Premenstrual syndrome (PMS).

 - Other conditions.

 Side Effects & SafetyButcher's broom is POSSIBLY SAFE for most people when taken by mouth for up to 3 months.